THE MANNERS

 described in the most marvelous way: "Believers are like a

-structure, parts of which support other parts."9
+structure, parts of which support other parts."9"The believers,

 in their mutual friendship, mercy and affection, are like one body: